vessel

 Montreal; Mount Royal, Genesis of a City

-bridged the gap between past and future, mountain and Montreal city, and between the city and its residents and visitors.
+The architectural and technological installation by the group AVEC bridged the gap between past and future, mountain and Montreal city, and between the city and its residents and visitors.

 Henry Urbach Gallery (HUA) presents Synesthesia and Ezra Stoller photographs.
 Oct 12-Nov 4, 2000.
 Public Art Fund presents Tony Oursler installation of video audio and sculpture.
 Wed Oct 25th at the Great Hall in Cooper Union, @3rd Avenue and 7th Street Futureflair presents various designers at StEtienne Biennale France, oct 7-15.
 Works include Ali Soltani+Francine Leclercq and Olafur Thordarson Moss introduces COBAN RS05 espresso maker by Richard Sapper, October 14 12:00-14:00 at Moss Gallery, 146 Greene Street.